RobotRogue/neoDarkSlackTheme/README.md

 # neoDarkSlackTheme

+## NOTICE: This no longer works, since the rad folks at Slack added Dark Mode! <3

 ## About:
 Prefer not to have your retinas burned to a crsip when you open slack for work?
 Well, with some simple modifications you can have a dark slack theme for the desktop client!